viamrobotics/docs/docs/components/base.md

   // Delay closing your connection to your robot until main() exits. defer robot.Close(context.Background())

-  // Log an info message with the names of the difference resources that are connected to your robot. logger.Info("Resources:") logger.Info(robot.ResourceNames())
+  // Log an info message with the names of the different resources that are connected to your robot. logger.Info("Resources:") logger.Info(robot.ResourceNames())